FunctionLab/selene/docs/source/overview/cli.md

 #### Required parameters
 - `features`: The list of distinct features the model predicts. (`input_path` to the function-type value that loads the features as a list.)
-- `trained_model_path`: Path to the trained model weights file, which should have been generated/saved using `torch.save`. (i.e. You can pass in the saved model file generated by Selene's `TrainModel` class.)
+- `trained_model_path`: Path to the trained model weights file, which should have been generated/saved using `torch.save`. (i.e. you can pass in the saved model file generated by Selene's `TrainModel` class.)

 #### Optional parameters
 - `batch_size`: Default is 64.
 Specify the batch size to process examples.
 Should be a power of 2.
 - `n_test_samples`: Default is `None`.
 Use `n_test_samples` if you want to limit the number of samples on which you evaluate your model.
-If you are using a sampler of type [`selene_sdk.samplers.OnlineSampler`](#samplers-used-for-training-and-evaluation-optionally))--you must specify a test partition in this case--it will default to 640000 test samples if `n_test_samples = None`.
+If you are using a sampler of type [`selene_sdk.samplers.OnlineSampler`](#samplers-used-for-training-and-evaluation-optionally))---you must specify a test partition in this case---it will default to 640000 test samples if `n_test_samples = None`.
 If you are using a file sampler ([multiple-file sampler](#multiple-file-sampler) or [BED](#bed-file-sampler)/[matrix](#matrix-file-sampler) file samplers), it will use all samples available in the file.
 - `report_gt_feature_n_positives`: Default is 10.
-In total, each class/feature must have more than `report_gt_feature_n_positives` positive examples in the test set to be considered in the performance computation. the output file that reports each class' performance will report 'NA' for classes that do not have enough positive samples.
+In total, each class/feature must have more than `report_gt_feature_n_positives` positive examples in the test set to be considered in the performance computation.
+The output file that reports each class's performance will report 'NA' for classes that do not have enough positive samples.
 - `use_cuda`: Default is False.
-Specify whether CUDA GPUs are available for torch to use.
+Specify whether CUDA-enabled GPUs are available for torch to use.
 - `data_parallel`: Default is False.
 Specify whether multiple GPUs are available for torch to use.

 #### Additional notes
-Similar to the `train_model` configuration, any arguments that you find in [the documentation](http://selene.flatironinstitute.org/selene.html#evaluatemodel) that are not present in the function-type value's arguments are automatically instantiated and passed in by Selene.
+Similar to the `train_model` configuration, any arguments that you find in [the documentation](https://selene.flatironinstitute.org/selene.html#evaluatemodel) that are not present in the function-type value's arguments are automatically instantiated and passed in by Selene.

-If you use a [sampler with multiple data partitions](#samplers-used-for-training-and-evaluation-optionally) with the `evaluate_model` configuration, please make sure that your sampler configuration's `mode` parameter is set to `test`.
+If you use a [sampler with multiple data partitions](#samplers-used-for-training-and-evaluation-optionally) with the `evaluate_model` configuration, **please make sure that your sampler configuration's `mode` parameter is set to `test`**.

 #### Expected outputs for evaluation
 These outputs will be written to `output_dir` (a top-level parameter, can also  be specified within the function-type constructor).